RichSee/EnergyPlus/design/FY2023/NFP-90-1-Metrics-23-1.md

 ![image](https://user-images.githubusercontent.com/78803858/205357978-5b1096e7-3b38-44b4-a870-8881c911296e.png)<br/>

 ## SEER2 = Seasonal Energy Efficiency Rating (2023)
 Currently, there is at least one DX cooling coil for which SEER2 is not calculated & reported.
 We proposal to extend SEER2 calculation and reporting to include Coil:Cooling:DX:VariableSpeed.
+Calculation of the SEER2 value for these Variable Speed coils will be according to the following - extracted from the AHRI 340/360-2022 standard:<br/>
  |Variable Speed Systems|
 |--|
 |Graphical representation of SEER2:<br>![grafik](https://user-images.githubusercontent.com/49325382/173118907-586d86c5-5b44-45a2-99fd-667391a0c7ac.png)|